-Last night I heard the news that a friend of mine – who also has MS – passed away… hence the “mortality” subject line.
+Last year I heard the news that a friend of mine – who also had MS – passed away.
+A few weeks later another friend with MS died, and a few months later another one.
 Life can be unkind and hard, especially when young lives are taken from us much too early.
-I hope my friend can now rest in peace, free from daily aches and pains.
-Sweet dreams sweet pea…

-Eventually, in March 2008 I was so ill I knew that something serious was going on, so I went to hospital once again.
-Four days later I was rushed into an operating room for emergency surgery to take a look inside me as I told nurses that I was getting worse as time went on.
-Four surgery doctors tried getting a drip into my veins (they have the tendency to disappear when doctors, nurses and needles get closer), so I had two doctors at each side of me prodding and poking my arms… I fell into a slumber and when I woke up outside the operating room, I heard a nurse say “and she’s so young, never seen someone so young with this illness”
+Eventually, by March 2008, I was so ill, I knew that something serious was going on, so I went to hospital once again.
+I was admitted, but they could not find what was wrong.
+Four days later, however, I was rushed into an operating room for emergency surgery to see what was ravaging my abdomen.
+Four surgery doctors tried getting a drip into my veins, but after having had so many cannulae, they have a tendency to disappear when doctors, nurses and needles get closer.
+I had two doctors on each side of me poking and prodding my arms, and fell into a slumber.
+When I woke up outside the operating room, someone said, “And she’s so young, never seen someone so young with this.”

-Result: Clostridium Difficile, otherwise known as C. Diff or C. Difficile.
-The head of surgery came in and told me that I was quite ill but that the medical staff would look after me.
-I was put in an isolation room because I had to avoid contact with other people.
-My first thought was “Sure, at least I will be able to sleep if I’m alone in a room, no snoring of other patients during the night!”
-But I had no clue what C. Diff was, so I looked it up on my mobile phone’s web search.
-Shock and horror went through me when I read “superbug more harmful than MRSA; elderly people and those with impaired immune systems…”
+Result from the surgery: Clostridium Difficile, otherwise known as C. Diff or C. Difficile.
+The head of surgery came into my room and told me I was quite ill, but that the medical staff would look after me very well.
+I was put in an isolation room because C. Diff is a superbug, and people with impaired immune systems are vulnerable.
+My first thought was “Woohoo, sure, at least I will be able to sleep if I’m alone in a room, no snoring of other patients during the night!”
+But I had no clue what C. Diff was, so I looked it up on my mobile phone.
+Shock and horror went through me when I read “Superbug more harmful than MRSA; elderly people and those with impaired immune systems…”

 The superbug that had been staring in my eyes for weeks and months seemed long gone, but it left me wondering about life and those I love and cherish.
 I had been dragged in too deep, and the abyss had been the morning before the rush into surgery.
-My mum called asking why I hadn’t called her yet myself.
-I told her the nurses were busy looking after me and that I’d call her back when they were finished.
-But I didn’t until later in the day and although I absolutely hate lies and liars, I couldn’t face dealing with anyone at that moment, I was too ill and too far gone.
+My mum called asking why I hadn’t been in contact with her yet.
+I told her the nurses were busy looking after me, and that I’d call her back when they were finished.
+But I didn’t call her until later in the day, and although I absolutely hate lies and liars, I couldn’t face dealing with anyone at that moment.
+I was too ill, and too far gone.

 Only later I realized that that phone call could have been the last time ever I might have talked to my mum.
-I had no strength left to speak because I could not keep food in and the pain of the superbug was literally killing me.
-The abyss was feeling so empty but I didn’t want to die, and I wasn’t going to die one year after my only sibling passed away.
-I wasn’t going to make my mum childless in the space of 2 years.
-I was not going to give in, yet it was hard to want to stay alive that day but I had to.
+I had no strength left to speak though, because I could not keep food in and the pain of the superbug was literally killing me.

 © WVE and Ireland, MS and Me, 2011-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.